exercism/docs/building/tracks/README.md

 - Concept exercises: they are designed to teach one or more concepts to a student.
 Check the [documentation](/docs/building/tracks/concept-exercises) for more information.
 - Practice exercises: they are designed to practice learned concepts.
 Check the [documentation](/docs/building/tracks/practice-exercises) for more information.

+Exercises can have approaches associated with them, which describe the different ways in which an exercise can be solved.
+Check the [documentation](/docs/building/tracks/approaches) for more information.

 ## Shared files

 Some files are not specific to individual exercises, but are instead applicable to _all_ exercises.
 Check the [documentation](/docs/building/tracks/shared-files) for more information.